 - Slice and add to your meal prep containers.
 I use and love these Prep Naturals 3-Compartment Glass Meal Prep Containers.
 It’s perfect for adding fresh fruit and a healthy protein.
 This healthy baked oatmeal recipe is sliced into 8 bars, makes 8 portions.
 Check out all of my favorite Best Meal Prep Containers.

 Ready to start doing some Healthy Breakfast Meal Prep?
 This post has all of my Healthy breakfast recipes, tips, tools and ideas to get your breakfast meal prep game on-point!
+My Healthy Breakfast Sandwiches and my Baked Egg Cups are also great meal prep recipes.

-Can I freeze these baked oatmeal bars?
+Can I freeze baked oatmeal bars?

 - Yes!
 These banana baked oatmeal bars are a great make-ahead breakfast option.
 Once done baking and cooling, slice into 8 bars.
 Place in an airtight container and freeze.
 These can be frozen for up to 2 months.
 Pack into meal prep containers, and take to work or school.
 Reheat by placing on a microwave-safe plate and heat in 30-second increments until defrosted and warm.